 Your forklift operators are an essential part of your business, and their job comes with some risks.
-Without the right safety practices, your workers can suffer accidents that lead to expensive repairs and workers' compensation claims.
+Without the right safety practices, your workers may suffer accidents that lead to expensive repairs and workers' compensation claims.
 Proper forklift safety is key to running an efficient and safe operation.

-1. Receive Proper Forklift Safety Training
+1. Receive Proper Training

-2. Inspect Each Forklift Daily
+2. Inspect Forklifts Each Shift

 3. Wear the Proper Attire When Operating Forklifts